Hands in gloves holding a mesh bag filled with apples, surrounded by more apples in a vibrant setting.

 Scituate Animal Shelter

-Amanda Banta: The Scituate Animal Shelter is a non-profit, no-kill shelter that houses and places animals in homes and other services.
+Amanda Banta said: The Scituate Animal Shelter is a non-profit, no-kill shelter that houses and places animals in homes and other services.

 Kids, of any age, can help the shelter with a variety of service projects and many of these can be done at home, from writing letters to the local newspaper and donating to the shelter in lieu of birthday gifts.
 There are on-site opportunities for kids at least 12 years old.